kavanagh/srvlr/README.md

     -h, --help               output usage information
     -V, --version            output the version number
+    -u, --url <URL>          URL to open in the browser.
+                    Do not include the origin (protocol/host/port).
     -p, --port <PORT>        Listen on PORT.
                     An available port will be chosen if not specified.
     -w, --watch              When you don't want to watch the root directory.
     -l, --log <TYPE>         Turn on log messages.
-Types are: tiny, verbose -a, --age <SECONDS>      Max age in seconds.
+                    Types are: tiny, verbose
+    -a, --age <SECONDS>      Max age in seconds.
     -c, --cors               Enable CORS headers.
     -i, --interval <MS>      Watch polling interval in milliseconds.
 Default 500.